 How Dania Began

-The Danish Canadian Society, also known as Dania, was formed in Edmonton in 1921 by a group of Danish people who were interested in keeping their heritage alive in Canada.
+The Danish Canadian Society, also known as Dania, was formed in Edmonton in 1921 by a group of Danes who were interested in keeping their heritage alive in Canada.
 In 1953, Kjeld and Inga Sondrup were visited by Jørgen Holgersen and Erik Pedersen, with the intent of reviving Dania, which had been dormant since 1939.
 Within approximately two weeks, they had managed to sign up 214 members.
 A General Meeting was held and elected to the Board were President Walther Jensen, Vice-President Kjeld Sondrup, Treasurer Inga Sondrup and General Board Member Jørgen Gleerup.
 They started off their term by hosting a banquet with open-faced sandwiches and beer, followed by a dance with live music.
 As the years passed, young people began to accompany parents and soon became involved in the organization.
 Today, Dania is still going strong thanks to the hard work and determination of our forerunners who realized the importance of keeping their beloved heritage alive.
 We are proud to say that thanks to this strong determination, we now have one of the largest memberships in Canada and Dania has found a new home at the Dutch Canadian & Scandinavian Centre in Edmonton.

 Who We Are Now